This document is for a development version of Ceph.

 docker.io/ceph/ceph) with a tag of

-You can also upgrade to an arbitrary container image.
-For example, to upgrade to a development build:
+But it is possible to upgrade to an arbitrary container image, if that’s what you need.
+For example, the following command upgrades to a development build:

 For more information about available container images, see Ceph Container Images.

 Some users may prefer to upgrade components in phases rather than all at once.

 The upgrade command, starting in 16.2.11 and 17.2.1 allows parameters

 to limit which daemons are upgraded by a single upgrade command.
 The options in

 takes a comma-separated list of daemon types and will only upgrade daemons of those